morganceili/Proteus/Research Notes/HSMnotes.md

 *Nested States* - Made up of sub-states and superstates.
 If a substate handles a given event, it sill not be propogated back up to the superstate.
 This is a case where the substate overrides the behavior from the superstates.
 If the transition form the superstate is the one you want, then you can delete the transition from the overriding substate and rely on the main one.
 This is how state hierarchy allows you to get rid of repititous states.

 *Inheritance in HSMs (AKA Behavioral Inheritance)* - A mechanism for capturing commonalities in a higher-level superclass in order to reuse them in lower-level subclasses.
 Essentially substates inherit the behavior from their superstates.

+*Software Tracing* - the output from HSMs allows you to trace the code execution, which is helpful for testing debugging.

+Some quick notes:
+- Initial transitions are able to cut through more than one level of state nesting
+- Every state crossed by any transition must be properly entered.
+The explicit target of the transition is not the end of the trace.
+- Any transition, including initial, needs to drill into the sub-states as long as there are initial transitions nested directly in the target state.
+- A *leaf state* is the end of the substate train, meaning it has no further substates or nested intial states